 “The city has unique layers of heritage, master planning, planning controls and development criteria that make for exciting opportunities – for the design-driven, sustainable, human-centric spaces we embrace at Architectus,” he adds.

-“The Charrette 16 concepts demonstrate how creative, future-focused thinking can make a tangible, lasting impact on the vitality and resilience of this distinctive capital city.”
+“The Design Charrette 16 concepts demonstrate how creative, future-focused thinking can make a tangible, lasting impact on the vitality and resilience of this distinctive capital city.”

-– Acor Consultants as engineering partners
+– ACOR Consultants as engineering partners

-– Petr Adamek, CEO, Canberra Innovation Network
+– Petr Adámek, CEO, Canberra Innovation Network

 – Maeve Powell, Research Associate at the Crawford School of Public Policy, The Australian National University